HGA has awarded more than $1.3 million in college scholarships to local youth through the HGA Academic Scholarship Program.

 - Randy Arnaud Memorial (current or former HGA Junior Golf member)

-Scholarship applications are now open.
-Deadline to complete all applications items is April 28, 2017 at 5 p.m.
-Recipients will be announce May 26, 2017.
+Scholarship applications for 2017 are now closed.
+Deadline to complete all applications items was April 28, 2017 at 5 p.m.
+Recipients will be announced June 9, 2017.

 A committee made up of HGA staff and volunteers screens the applicants.